 Fancy making your move to the Great North?
 Well, then stick around because this article is for you.

-What are the Next Steps to Become a Truck Driver in Canada?
+3 Steps to Become a Truck Driver in Canada

 Step 1: Know Your NOC and the Employment Requirements

 Ideally, you want to ensure you have a job offer, with the right National Occupational Classification (NOC) lined up before you apply.
-But don’t sweat it - Canada makes this fairly simple since there are over 100 immigration programs and visas to choose from.
+Transport truck drivers fall under TEER 3 of the NOC 2021 system with the NOC code of 73300.
+Here are other closely related driver's jobs:

 To work in the trucker industry up in the North, you need to know the required criteria for your occupation.
 Below is the requirements for truck drivers in Canada according to Canada Job Bank: